12 Best Portable Generators of 2026, Lab-Tested and Reviewed

 Best Portable Generators for Camping and Tailgating

-These generators provide up to 2,500 watts of power and usually weigh around 50 pounds, making them perfect for campsites.
-You can power a fridge and a few lights with these during a power outage, but for anything beyond that, consider the larger generators above.
-These more modest units are fuel-efficient and quiet, and you’ll pay around $500 to $1,200.
+These generators provide up to 2,500 watts of power and usually weigh around 50 to 60 pounds, making them perfect for campsites.
+You can power a fridge and a few lights with these during a power outage at home, but for anything beyond that, consider the larger generators above.
+These more modest units are fuel-efficient and quiet, and you’ll pay around $500 to $1,100.

 How CR Tests Generators

-While safety is essential, our performance testing ensures that a generator will work as promised when you need it most.
-To do that, our expert engineers load up every model we assess with a variety of essentials you might want to power during an outage, like a space heater, refrigerator, or window air conditioner.
+While safety is essential, our performance testing reveals whether a generator will work as promised when you need it most.
+To do that, our expert engineers load up every model with a variety of essentials you might want to power during an outage, like a space heater, refrigerator, or window air conditioner.

-We make sure the generator can handle the load it’s supposed to, and we see what happens when a sudden spike in voltage hits, such as if, say, the compressor in your refrigerator kicks on when the generator is already close to capacity.
+We make sure the generator can handle the load it’s supposed to, and we look at what happens when a sudden spike in voltage hits—for example, if the compressor in your refrigerator kicks on when the generator is already close to capacity.

 The best models take these spikes in stride, while others bog down or even stall.
 We also look at how easy it is to move and use a generator, as well as how efficiently it uses gasoline and how long it runs on a full tank.